-The arguments to mkillum are passed directly to rtrace(1), which is used to compute the light distributions for the input surfaces.
+Remaining arguments to mkillum are interpreted as rendering options for rtrace(1), to compute the light distributions for the input surfaces.
 These surfaces can be any combination of polygons, spheres and rings.
 Other surfaces may be included, but mkillum cannot compute their distributions.

 By default, mkillum reads from its standard input and writes to its standard output.
 It is possible to specify multiple input files in a somewhat unconventional fashion by placing a lesser-than symbol ('<') before the file names.
 (Note that this character must be escaped from most shells.)
-This is necessary so mkillum can tell where the arguments to rtrace(1) end and its own input files begin.
+This is necessary so mkillum can tell where the rendering arguments end and its own input files begin.